The LSST-DESC 3x2pt Tomography Optimization Challenge: Methods Results

 \subsection{Trained edges vs fixed edges}

 Some of the methods in the challenge accepted target bin edges as an input to their algorithms, and then used classifiers to assign objects to those bins.
-Entrants could select these edges; many followed the example random forest entry and split into equal counts per bin.
+Entrants could select these edges; many followed the example random forest entry and split into equal counts per bin; some like \textsc{FunBins} used alternative criteria.
 Other methods optimized the values of bin edges themselves, by maximizing a metric.
 For the runs shown here, these methods mostly targeted one of the 3x2pt metrics.

 A comparison of trained-edge and fixed-edge methods on the CosmoDC2 griz scenarios is shown in Figure \ref{fig:edges}, and the same data normalized against the score achieved by objects binned in true redshift (i.e. a perfect assigment method) are shown in Figure \ref{fig:metric_grid_dc2_griz}.